Mark up attachments in your notes on Mac

 Note: If you want to use your nearby iPhone or iPad to sign or annotate items, make sure it meets Continuity system requirements.
-See the Apple Support article System requirements for Continuity on Mac, iPhone, iPad, iPod touch and Apple Watch.
+See the Apple Support article System requirements for Continuity on Mac, iPhone, iPad, and Apple Watch.

 When you’re finished, click Done.